This is how we made the medallions for Kate's Tsum Tsum party.

 This started out as an unrelated craft to occupy Kate during her "I am bored" moments.
 We were playing with salt dough and made these discs in different sizes (the smaller discs were for Bunny, of course).
 Then I thought it might be fun to paint them and string them up as lockets or medals.

 I don't remember which recipe we used, but we got it on the internet, among hundreds of salt dough recipes and hints.
-I think it might have been a combination of this and this, and our proportion of dough to salt was about 1: 3.
+I think it might have been a combination of this and this, and our proportion of salt to flour was about 1: 3.
 What I remember of those hints were these:

 - thin bakes more evenly and quickly than thick.
 Our discs were 1/4" thick.